 Charging the battery to its maximum capacity causes chemical wear and tear due to high voltage and temperature.
 Other factors like battery cycles, too, determine the battery degradation.

 Why Limit the Battery Charge on MacBook?

-As mentioned, charging or discharging to the extremes stresses and degrades the li-ion battery.
+As mentioned, charging or discharging to the extremes stresses and degrades the lithium battery.
 Hence, pushing it to charge from 80 to 100 will cause faster aging.
-It will reduce its charge holding capacity and may even cause it to swell in the long term.
+It will reduce its charge-holding capacity and may even cause it to swell for a long time.